ls1intum/Artemis/docs/dev/setup/kubernetes.rst

 Create DockerHub repository
 ---------------------------
 The Artemis image will be stored and managed in DockerHub.
-Kubernetes will take it from there and deploy it afterwards.
+Kubernetes will pull it from there and deploy it afterwards.
 After you log in to your `DockerHub <https://hub.docker.com/>`__ account you can create as many public repositories as you want.
 In order to create a repository you need to select the ``Create repository`` button.